seang549/Steam-Clone/README.md

 ## Introduction

-The Steam Clone project is a web-based platform inspired by Steam, designed for gamers to discover, purchase, and manage their favorite games.
+The GameFlow project is a web-based platform inspired by Steam, designed for gamers to discover, purchase, and manage their favorite games.
 This README provides comprehensive insights into the project's structure, features, components, and testing suites.

 ## Features